 When The Lord of the Rings debuted in 1954 it featured two of author J.R.R.
 Tolkien‘s illustrations: the Doors of Durin and the Inscription on Balin’s Tomb.
 None of the numerous editions published since then have included any of Tolkien’s art.
-Instead they’ve featured the work of artists such as Alan Lee.
-But, as we learned from The Guardian, that is no longer the case.
-The Tolkien estate has granted HarperCollins the rights to publish a new edition of The Lord of the Rings with Tolkien’s art accompanying the text.
-It’s the perfect news to get considering that it’s Tolkien Reading Day.
+Instead, they’ve featured the work of artists such as Alan Lee.
+But, as we learned earlier in the yea r, the Tolkien estate granted HarperCollins the rights to publish a new edition of The Lord of the Rings with Tolkien’s art accompanying the text.
+And now, this latest edition has released for purchase.

 It’s not the first time we’re ever seeing these illustrations.
 Other tomes have collected Tolkien’s drawings in the past.
 Exhibitions put them on display in 2018.
 However, it’s altogether different to see the author’s creations alongside his text.
 He created maps and sketches as he wrote.
 However, he largely kept them private and dismissed his skills as an artist.
 The general public didn’t see the brunt of Tolkien’s art until after his death.